unrealwork/atsd-use-cases/how-to/database/historize/README.md

 ## Locate Metrics in ATSD

-The series collected by Collector can be located in ATSD in various ways: series search, metrics for entity, metrics by name, etc.
+The series collected by Collector can be located within ATSD in various ways: series search, metrics for entity, metrics by name, etc.

 Open the **Metrics** tab and search metrics by name or prefix.